 An investigation of your car accident will need to be performed in order to determine whether blatant negligence occurred.
 If the negligence can’t be considered oppressive, fraudulent, or malicious under the law, you’ll still have a chance of receiving compensatory damages for your wreck.

-At Kohan & Bablove, LLP, we’ll do our best to maximize your claim and convince the judge that you deserve this recompense.
+At Kohan & Bablove, Injury Attorneys, we’ll do our best to maximize your claim and convince the judge that you deserve this recompense.
 If you’d like to speak with an Orange County car accident lawyer about your case, call 1-844-404-2400 or fill out the contact form below to schedule a no-obligation consultation.